jalvaradoo/webpage-jalvarado/content/working_papers/tax_avoidance/index.md

 ---
-title: "Tax Avoidance and Wealth Inequality"
+title: "Tax Avoidance and Wealth Inequality" (Job Market Paper)
 summary: "\n\n The hypothesis that wealth inequality is driven by the higher returns earned by the rich---thereby offsetting the progressivity of the tax system---overlooks a key dimension: tax avoidance.
 Tax avoidance not only undermines the progressivity of the tax system but is also one of the reasons why the wealthy earn higher returns."

 tags: